 I’m a PhD candidate in Economics at KU Leuven (IO@Leuven).
 I work in the fields of Industrial Organization, Environmental Economics, and Development Economics.

-I study how firms behave and operate in imperfect factor and product markets and the resulting effects.
+I develop and estimate structural models to investigate how firms behave and operate under imperfect factor and product markets with a particular focus on the consequences of market power.

-In the Spring of 2024, I was a visiting scholar at the Department of Economics of Duke University.
+In the Spring of 2024, I was a visiting scholar at the Department of Economics at Duke University.

-I examine the effects of downstream buyer power on the organization of production in the upstream coal mining industry in China.
+I examine the effects of downstream buyer power from coal-fired power plants on the organization of production in the upstream coal mining industry in China.
 I estimate a structural model of coal mines featuring (i) joint production of coal and worker safety and (ii) endogenous safety choices and factor-augmenting productivity.
-To identify the causal effects of buyer power on coal mining outcomes, I employ a shift-share instrumental variable, leveraging exogenous variations stemming from demand-side shocks.
-I find an unintended but life-and-death consequence associated with market power—buyer power exposure leads to higher provincial death rates, which are corroborated by lower composite coal outputs and safety at the mine level.
-I further show that exposure of coal mines to buyer power prompts a shift toward less capital-intensive, more traditional, and less safe mining technologies.
-Back-of-the-envelope calculations suggest that the decline in buyer power explains 53% of the improvement in coal mining death rates.
+To identify the causal effects of buyer power on coal mining outcomes, I employ a shift-share instrumental variable, leveraging exogenous variations stemming from a restructuring of the electricity sector.
+I find an unintended but life-and-death consequence associated with market power—buyer power exposure leads to higher provincial death rates, also corroborated by lower safety-coal output ratios at the mine level.
+The underlying mechanism is that exposure to buyer power prompts coal mines to shift toward less capital-intensive, more traditional, and less safe mining technologies, leading to higher death rates.
+Finally, back-of-the-envelope calculations suggest that the decline in buyer power due to the electricity sector restructuring explains 53% of the improvement in coal mining death rates.
+The findings provide a new perspective on understanding the shared experience of high mining death rates in developed and developing countries over different historical periods.

 We study the consequences of market power on both consumer surplus and environmental benefits in China's cement industry, where collusive producer behavior is frequently alleged.
 We develop a structural framework combining demand and production approaches to identify unobserved conduct.
 Using the estimated structural parameters, we quantify the unintended environmental benefits of collusion and design corresponding environmental policies conditional on different objective functions of the government.